 Sprints are very helpful when there are a lot of distractions around.
 It causes you to focus on the vital few activities in priority while you “sprint” to complete that activity.

-- That the frequent successes you get with a sprint of 1 to 4 weeks, is good for morale.
+- The frequent successes you get with sprints of 1 to 4 weeks is good for morale.
 Particularly when business success circumstances are not very good.
 People can see an improvement with the business much faster than they would if it was a longer term (say) quarterly, 6 monthly or annual.

-- With sprints short time frame, the frequent successes add up more quickly than single long term successes.
+- With a Sprint’s short time frame, the frequent successes add up more quickly than single long term successes.
 For example, the laws of Compound Interest say that if you improve your business by 10% each week, it will double its performance in just 7.2 weeks.

 Business Success: How Long Are Sprints